-&lt;sup>92 Assessing the urgent needs of women and girls after the May 2021 offensive in Gaza, UNFPA 2021
+$^{92}$ Assessing the urgent needs of women and girls after the May 2021 offensive in Gaza, UNFPA 2021 always denied but certainly restricted, either directly or not being able to identify themselves as such due to security concerns.

-&lt;sup>93 Zakaria Alsallout and Abeer Joma'a 2021: Gender based violence and disability inclusion

-&lt;sup>94 Gender Justice Report, p.
+&lt;sup>93 Zakaria Alsallout and Abeer Joma'a 2021: Gender based violence and disability inclusion Gender Justice Report, p.
 14.